Free Walking Tour Berlin

 Here are a few additional safety tips to keep in mind when visiting Berlin:

-By following these general safety tips, you can have a pleasant and secure experience in Berlin.
+These aforementioned general safety tips if adhered can help you have a good time and feel secure in Berlin.

 Conclusion